Amoco Cadiz

-Amoco Cadiz was a VLCC (very large crude carrier) owned by Amoco Transport Corp and transporting crude oil for Shell Oil.
-Operating under the Liberian flag of convenience, she ran aground on 16 March 1978 on Portsall Rocks, 2 km from the coast of Brittany, France.
-Ultimately she split in three and sank, resulting in the largest oil spill of its kind in history to that date.
+Amoco Cadiz was an oil tanker owned by Amoco Transport Corp and transporting crude oil for Shell Oil.
+Operating under the Liberian flag, she ran aground on 16 March 1978 on Portsall Rocks, 2 km from the coast of Brittany, France.
+Ultimately she split in three and sank, resulting in the largest oil spill of its kind to that date.

 Oil spill

 On 16 March 1978 in a southwesterly gale, the Amoco Cadiz passed Ushant at the western tip of Brittany, headed for Lyme Bay in the United Kingdom.
 At 9:46 am when the supertanker was north of Ushant and 16 nmi west of Portsall she turned to avoid another ship and her rudder jammed, full over to port.
-Captain Bardari shuts down the engine and attempted to make repairs, but they were not successful.
+Captain Bardari shut down the engine and attempted to make repairs, but they were not successful.
 Meanwhile, the wind began blowing from the northwest, driving the ship toward the coast.
 By the time the tugboat Pacific successfully attached a hawser, it was 2:00 pm and the Amoco Cadiz had drifted 6 nmi closer to the shore.
 For two hours, the tugboat struggled to slow the vessel's drift, but then the towline parted.
 Captain Bardari turned his engines on full astern and this helped slow the ship's drift.
 At 7:00 pm, the captain shut down the engines so that the Pacific could try to attach another hawser.
 The supertanker dropped one anchor, but the flukes broke off.
 At this point the supertanker was drifting at 2 kn toward the Portsall Rocks.
 A new towline was successfully attached at 8:55 pm.

-Amoco Cadiz ran aground for the first time 9:04 pm.
+Amoco Cadiz ran aground for the first time at 9:04 pm.
 She rode a high wave over a spire of rock which she then was impaled on.
 The rock cut through the plating of her bottom and thrust into the network of piping and machinery of the pump room as well as rupturing the rear wall of number-four cargo tank.
-The engine room was flooded.
-She rolled and grinded on the rock for about 5 minutes until another huge wave lifted her off and she continued her southwesterly drift pulling the Pacific after her.
-She drifted through a rocky maze through the Portsall Rocks and at 9:30 pm she ran aground for the second time.
+The engine room flooded.
+She rolled and ground on the rock for about five minutes until another large wave lifted her off and she continued her southwesterly drift, pulling the Pacific after her.

-The second grounding of Amoco Cadiz was on the Men Goulven rock 2 km from the shore.
+The ship then drifted through the Portsall Rocks and at 9:30 pm she ran aground for the second time, on the Men Goulven rock 2 km from the shore.
 She hit the reef stern first and the bottom under the engine room was opened.
 She pivoted round to the port and stopped with her bow pointing toward land.
-She came to rest with her stern impaled on a rock about 12 meters under the surface and her bow on another six to seven metres deep.
-Between these rocks the depth was 25 to 30 meters.
-The Pacific had increased her towing speed, but shortly after 22:00 pm the second tow broke.
+She came to rest with her stern impaled on a rock about 12 metres under the surface and her bow on another six to seven metres deep.
+Between these rocks the depth was 25 to 30 metres.
+The Pacific had increased her towing speed, but shortly after 10:00 pm the second tow broke.